Blademasters Cup 2017 – Open Steel Longsword Tournament: Rules and Regulations

 - Any attack made after the HOLD command is nullified

-- Fighters have the right to raise their hand and call out opponent’s hit and/or object against the decision if necessary (once per bout) but ONLY when standing in their corners,
+- Fighters have the right to raise their hand and call out opponent’s hit (giving away the point to the opponent) and/or object against the decision if necessary (once per bout) but ONLY when standing in their corners,

 - Main referee will always make the final call, after consulting with fighters and side referees

-- If the exchange was unclear and the winner cannot be decided the exchange can be restarted by the Main Referee’s decision.
+- If the exchange was unclear and/or the winner cannot be decided the exchange can be restarted by the Main Referee’s decision.